Dream Lands Design

 While many simple projects fall under the category of Permitted Development (PD), larger and more extensive conversions will require permission from your local authorities.

-The team at Combit Constructions, specialist builders in North London, are here to help you create a beautiful and functional loft conversion in your North London home.
+The team at Combit Constructions, specialist builders in North London, is here to help you create a beautiful and functional loft conversion in your North London home.

 With 20+ years of experience, Igor and the team can offer advice on whether your home is suitable for a loft conversion and help you every step of the way to creating that upstairs room you’ve always dreamed of!